dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 2. Context  (generally Activity) level
 3. Thread level

 An identity set at the thread level supersedes an identity set at the Context level which supersedes an identity set at the process level.
 An identity set on a Context is only used when appropriate.
-File IO operations, for example do not have an associated Context.
-The following methods on MAMPolicyManager may be used to set the identity and retrieve the identity values previously set.
+File IO tasks, for example, do not have an associated Context.
+The following methods on MAMPolicyManager can be used to set the identity and retrieve the identity values previously set.

 ```
 public static void setUIPolicyIdentity(final Context context, final String identity, final MAMSetUIIdentityCallback mamSetUIIdentityCallback);